websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/message-bus/using-default-synchronous-messaging.md

 1. A Message Bus thread delivers the message to `M4Q7CharlieMessageListener`.
 1. `M4Q7CharlieMessageListener` logs the message payload and sends its own class name in a response message to the original message's response destination `acme/m4q7_baker`.
 1. `M4Q7BakerMessageListener` receives the response message and logs its payload.
-1. Processing returns to `M4Q7BakerOSGiCommands`, where it logs the response to sending the original message.
+1. Processing returns to `M4Q7BakerOSGiCommands`, where it logs the response to the original message.

 Now examine each class, starting with the destination configurators.